complexdatacollective/documentation.networkcanvas.com/docs/tutorials/server-workflows.md

 The start screen of Server provides instructions for how to create a workspace for your protocol and how to pair a device to facilitate secure encrypted data transmission.
 The icons in the top right corner of the screen also provide important details about the network connectivity of the computer running Server.
 These details can be used to manually pair Server to Interviewer field devices if necessary (details on manual pairing below).

 ### Importing a Protocol to Server
-A .netcanvas protocol file can be imported into Server by 1) dragging the file directly into the sidebar of the Server, 2) using the + button to open a file dialog to manually select the file, or 3) selecting ‘Import Protocol’ from the file menu to browse and select your file.
+A .netcanvas protocol file can be imported into Server by 1) dragging the file directly into the sidebar of the Server, 2) using the + button to open a file dialog to manually select the file, or 3) selecting 'Import Protocol' from the file menu to browse and select your file.

 Once imported, Server will create a dedicated workspace with an "overview dashboard" for this protocol file.
 This process occurs for every protocol you import, allowing you to have multiple protocols / studies running in parallel in Server.
 Each unique overview dashboard is navigable by selecting the appropriate protocol initials on the side bar.